maevebaksa/Sudoku/development-documentation/installdependencies_windows.md

 This guide is intended for an x64 Windows PC Running Windows 10 or Newer.
 It should be compatible for other operating systems, however hasn't been tested on other platforms.

-Parts of this documentation have been adapted from the official installation instructions for LibHaru available at: https://github.com/libharu/libharu/wiki/Installation and from the official brew installation instructions.
+Parts of this documentation have been adapted from the official installation instructions for LibHaru available at: https://github.com/libharu/libharu/wiki/Installation and from the official MSYS installation instructions.

 # Step 1: Install MINGW and MSYS.